stu314159/EasyProp/README.md

 # EasyProp
 a simplified inferface to the CoolProp Python Wrapper

+This interface extends the CoolProp Python wrapper in that two unit systems are allowed:
+1. SI (C,kJ/kg,kPa,etc..); or
-This interface also provides for using SI (C,kJ/kg,kPa,etc..) or USCS (psia, F, BTU/lbm, etc...) transparently.
+2. USCS (psia, F, BTU/lbm, etc...)

-This package depends on CoolProp Python wrapper and its dependencies.

-Install dependency CoolProp with: pip install CoolProp
+This package explicitly depends upon the CoolProp Python wrapper.
+This dependency can be installed with the following command: pip install CoolProp

-Of course, you can use CoolProp without this package.

-The intent is to use this package with optional access through MATLAB.
-The resulting interface will provide fluid properties with a callin syntax similar to what you would find in some other MATLAB fluid property libraries like XSteam.
-Use of this package will allow similar functionality but brings with it the broad range of fluid properties provided by CoolProp.
+EasyProp also presents a somewhat cleaner function calling syntax relative to CoolProp, however this admittedly comes at the expense of incomplete functionality.
+If there is something missing, however, it is quite straight-forward to add it.

+Some example scripts are provided to illustrate how to use EasyProp for solving typical problems in thermodynamic cycle analysis.